Bottom Line What Is General Dentistry?

 General dentistry is the practice of providing dental care and treatment for most oral health needs.
-It can be practiced by dentists, dental hygienists, dental assistants, and students enrolled in a public health or dental hygiene program.
-General dentists are responsible for preventive care as well as diagnostic, restorative, and reconstructive procedures.
+It is practiced by dentists, dental hygienists, and dental assistants.
+Also, students that are enrolled in a public health or dental hygiene program.
+In addition, general dentists handle preventive care and diagnostic, restorative, and reconstructive procedures.

-General dentistry is the diagnosis, prevention, and treatment of diseases and conditions of teeth, oral cavity (mouth), dental hard tissue, salivary glands, and related structures.
+General dentistry is the diagnosis, prevention, and treatment of diseases and conditions.
+These include teeth, oral cavity (mouth), dental hard tissue, salivary glands, and related structures.

-General dentistry may be practiced either independently or as an extension of a dental speciality.
+General dentistry is practiced independently or as an extension of a dental specialty.

-We also offer cosmetic dentistry services, including veneers, to improve your smile and your confidence!
-To get our best offers for general dentistry, schedule an appointment today with our dental office at 267-988-4586.
+We also offer cosmetic dentistry services, including veneers, to improve your smile and confidence!
+To hear about what general dentistry procedures our Dentist In Feasterville offers.
+Schedule an appointment today with our dental office at 267-988-4586.

-Following, you’ll see some of the common procedures and treatments that fall under general dentistry.
+In the following, you’ll see some standard procedures and treatments that fall under general dentistry.

 - Crown And Bridges

-Crowns or bridges can be installed if the root of the tooth is still healthy.
+Crowns or bridges can be installed if the tooth’s root is still healthy.
 Thus, it is possible to return to the functions of a healthy tooth so you can continue to enjoy food and a beautiful smile without restrictions.

 - Cavity Fillings

 Dental caries (tooth decay) and cavities are prevalent dental issues.
-Though they appear mostly harmless, if left untreated, the decay process can lead to conditions such as pulpitis, periodontitis, and even tooth loss.
+Though they appear primarily harmless.
+The decay process can lead to pulpitis, periodontitis, and even tooth loss if left untreated.

 - Tooth-Colored Fillings

-Thanks to advances in modern dental materials and techniques, we have more ways to create pleasing, natural-looking smiles.
+Thanks to advances in modern dental materials and techniques.
+We now have more ways to create pleasing, natural-looking smiles.
 Tooth-colored fillings are a type of restoration procedure.

 A filling restores the shape of a partially decayed tooth with composite materials that match the color perfectly.
 It allows a dentist to create an aesthetically beautiful restoration of your tooth.
-This is one reason why people prefer this type of filling over the metal kind.
+This is one reason people prefer this filling over the metal kind.

 - Root Canal Treatment